Low on beds, oxygen, India adds global high 314K virus cases

 A large number of hospitals are reporting acute shortages of beds and medicine and are running on dangerously low levels of oxygen.

 The New Delhi High Court on Wednesday ordered the government to divert oxygen from industrial use to hospitals to save people’s lives.
 "You can't have people die because there is no oxygen.
-Beg, borrow or steal, it is a national emergency,” the judges said responding to a petition by a New Delhi hospital seeking its intervention.
+Beg, borrow or steal, it is a national emergency,” the judges said, responding to a petition by a New Delhi hospital seeking the court's intervention.

 The government is rushing oxygen tankers to replenish supplies to hospitals.

-India’s Health Minister Harsh Vardhan said on Thursday that "demand and supply is being monitored round the clock.”
-He said in a tweet that to address the exponential spike in demand, the government has increased the quota of oxygen for the worst-hit seven states.
+Indian Health Minister Harsh Vardhan said on Thursday that "demand and supply is being monitored round the clock.”
+He said in a tweet that to address the exponential spike in demand, the government has increased the quota of oxygen for the seven worst-hit states.

-Lockdowns and strict curbs have brought pain, fear and agony to many lives in New Delhi and other cities.
+Lockdowns and strict curbs have brought pain, fear and agony to many people in New Delhi and other cities.

-In scenes familiar across the country, ambulances are seen rushing from one hospital to another, trying to find an empty bed.
-Grieving relatives are lining up outside crematoriums where the arrival of dead bodies has jumped several times.
+In scenes familiar across the country, ambulances are rush from one hospital to another, trying to find an empty bed.
+Grieving relatives line up outside crematoriums where the number of dead bodies has jumped several times.

 “I get numerous calls every day from patients desperate for a bed.
 The demand is far too much than the supply," said Dr. Sanjay Gururaj, a doctor at Bengaluru-based Shanti Hospital and Research Center.